jpslvtr/adventofcode/README.md

 # Advent Of Code

-Attempts at the annual [Advent Of Code](https://adventofcode.com/) challenge.
+Attempts at some [Advent Of Code](https://adventofcode.com/) challenges.